Deep Residual Networks Learn the Geodesic Curve in the Wasserstein Space: Appendix

-According to the theoretical analysis in Section 4, ResNet is more robust to noise since it can better approximate the geodesic curve in the Wasserstein space.
+According to the theoretical analysis in Section 4, ResNet is more robust to noise, since it better approximates the geodesic curve in the Wasserstein space.
 To test this, we train a ResNet and a plain network with $K=4$ on CIFAR-100.
-After training, the summation of loss over all the training data of the ResNet and plain network is 2.075 and 1.773 respectively.
-However, experiments show that ResNet is much robust to both random noise and adversarial noise that the accuracy for classification fall slower than plain network with the increase of noise (Fig. \ref{fig8}).
+After training, the loss over all the training data for the ResNet and plain network is 2.075 and 1.773, respectively.
+However, numerical experiments show that ResNet is much more robust to both random and adversarial noise, and the classification accuracy falls more slowly than a plain network with an increase in noise (Fig. \ref{fig8}).

 For each data point $x$ in the dataset $\mathcal{D}$, the data with random noise can be denoted by $x_r=x+e_r$, where $e_r\sim \mathcal{N}(0_{d\times 1},\sigma)$.
 The data with adversarial noise is constructed by the fast gradient sign method (FGSM) \citep{goodfellow2014explaining}, i.e., $x_a=x+\epsilon_a\operatorname{sign}\left(\frac{\partial\mathcal{L}}{\partial x}\right)$, where $\epsilon_a$ is the coefficient of the noise and sign indicates the positive or negative symbol.
 Then the variation rate in the $l$-th layer by adding random or adversarial noise to the original data $\operatorname{Vr}_r(l,\sigma)$ and $\operatorname{Vr}_a(l,\sigma)$ can be defined by